“People buy because of emotion and justify with logic. Force an emotional response by touching on a basic want or need”

 The experiment illustrates what can now be done to landing pages and product messaging to increase conversion rates and further improve advertising ROI.

-The drive to be superior to thy neighbour appears to be the biggest driver to action – who’d have thunk it 😉
+The want to be superior to your neighbour appears to be the biggest driver to action – who’d have thought that eh?